Diseases Caused by Improper Healthcare Waste Disposal

 Exposure to hepatitis and HIV are not the only blood-borne pathogens found in medical waste.
 The CDC has identified more than 20 blood-borne pathogens that can be spread through accidental sharps injuries.

-If trash gathered at a healthcare waste facility is not segregated or disposed of properly, insects, flies, rodents, and small animals can spread diseases like rabies and yes, the plague.
+If solid waste gathered at a healthcare waste facility is not segregated or disposed of properly, insects, flies, rodents, and small animals can spread diseases like rabies and yes, the plague.
 May seem a bit dramatic but if history has taught us anything, it's that hygiene and waste management are essential to health.

 Parasitic infections caused by improperly disposed of laboratory medical waste is also a risk to hospital workers and the public.
 Parasites thrive in waste and can be easily communicable to humans through skin contact and respiration.
 Lung infections such as tuberculosis, pneumonia, and influenza are caused by pathogens released into the air by medical waste.

 Meningitis is another risk of transmission via bodily fluids, containing pathogens that trigger inflammation of membranes surrounding the brain and spinal cord.

 Daniels Health has decades of experience providing safe, cost-effective, and efficient solutions for medical waste generators of any size.
 Prevention is the key to reducing the risk of disease caused by improperly disposed of healthcare waste.